-…in walks printable fabric ..you either already know of this magic (with a nod & a smile) or you are ..WHAT the WHAT!?! ..
+In walks printable fabric, you either already know of this magic (with a nod & a smile) or you are ..WHAT the WHAT!?! ..
 PRINTABLE FABRIC!?!
-Best of all my average home computer users (with standard “it came with it” hardware) they make some special just for us inkjets!
-It’s available in several different types of fabric, it’s paper backed for smooth feeding through your printer and it comes in pre-cut paper sized sheets or on larger rolls!
+Best of all my average home computer users (with standard “it came with it” hardware) they make some just for inkjet printers.
+It’s available in several different types of fabric, it’s paper backed for smooth feeding through your machine and it comes in pre-cut paper sized sheets or on larger rolls.
 In the past (my old printer past) I had ironed fabric onto freezer paper and sent it through the printer, the only problem was the inkjet colors weren’t permanent and would wash out, unless I bought a special liquid setting agent (bubble jet set) and pretreated my fabric with it.
-But this new stuff is ready to go straight out of the package, print your design, let the ink dry, peel off the paper back, rinse in water and lay out to dry (or iron if you’re too antsy to let it air dry!)
-Poof and it is ready to be used!
-There are lots of different brands sold online and in fabric & craft stores (search or ask for “inkjet printable fabric” sheets/rolls), I have only used the cotton and the silk that come on a roll, but I am thoroughly impressed and shitty printer satisfied for the time being!
-YAY!
+But this new stuff is ready to go straight out of the package, print your design, let the ink dry, peel off the paper back, rinse in water and lay out to dry or iron if you’re too antsy to let it air dry, poof it’s ready to be used!
+There are lots of different brands sold online and in fabric & craft stores (search or ask for “inkjet printable fabric” sheets/rolls), I have only used the cotton and the silk that come on a roll, but I am thoroughly impressed and shitty printer satisfied for the time being, YAY!

-Finishing: I crocheted a freeform oval bezel (basically like a little oval dish to set the whole cameo in) it does a perfect job hiding all the gathers and glue on the back!
-To attach it all together (the puffy alice pad to crochet bezel) I made little tiny tacking stitches (in red so they would disappear in the crochet) and stitched it together, I added a few beads just for fun. …you could probably even get away with glueing this too :)
+Finishing: I crocheted a freeform oval bezel, basically like a little oval dish to set the whole cameo in and it does a perfect job hiding all the gathers and glue on the back.
+To attach the puffy alice pad to crochet bezel I made little tiny tacking stitches in red so they would disappear in the crochet.
+I added a few beads just for fun.
+You could probably even get away with glueing this too :)

-I made a cotton chalklegs rosette for my suffragette bag (Ravelry info on my rosette here) I just covered the biggest button blank I could find.
-They are the kit kind for making all sizes of fabric covered buttons, like these.
+I made a cotton chalklegs rosette for my knit bag, I just covered the biggest button blank I could find.

 I have also printed out linen “amanda tags” for myself that I stitch on to all the things I make.
 Mine are pretty minimalist but you could go all out!
 (Ravelry info on my shell bag here)

-When I’m to lazy to draw, my favorite resource for copyright/royalty free graphics is the Dover Pictorial Archives, an incredible collection of imagery from the late 1800’s – mid 1900’s.
-They offer books and CD’s filled with high-resolution Victorian greeting cards, photographs and valentines, old advertising posters and breathtaking ornamental cuts and engravings (they even have botanical and insect etchings!).
+When I’m too lazy to draw, my favorite resource for copyright/royalty free graphics is the Dover Pictorial Archives, an incredible collection of imagery from the late 1800’s – mid 1900’s.
+They offer books and CD’s filled with high-resolution Victorian greeting cards, photographs and valentines, old advertising posters and breathtaking ornamental cuts and engravings, they even have botanical and insect etchings.
 You will be happily overwhelmed in a completely satisfying and affordable way.
 You can also find wonderful vintage images free online at the Graphics Fairy too!